jmooli/progenoid/README.md

 ## tested and developed on wsl2

-This ensures that the game can locate and load the necessary resources at runtime.
+This ensures that the game can locate and load the necessary resources at runtime.<br/>
-Directory Structure:
+Directory Structure:<br/>

 Your build directory should look like this: